 In A Nutshell

 Dealing with the symptoms of Parkinson’s disease may be difficult and upsetting.
-Although there are medicines available to assist you in coping with the symptoms, you should talk to your doctor about the idea of using medical marijuana as a component of your treatment plan.
-Consult with your doctor about all of your treatment choices, including medical marijuana, before taking any medicine to control your symptoms.
-Your doctor will be able to determine whether or not marijuana is an acceptable treatment option for your particular illness.
+Although there are medicines available to assist you in coping with the symptoms, you should talk to your doctor about the idea of using medical marijuana as a supporter of your treatment plan.
+Consult with your doctor about all of your choices, including medical marijuana, before taking any medicine to control your symptoms.
+Your doctor will be able to determine whether or not marijuana is an acceptable option for your particular illness.